stefarine/smart_food_dispenser/Documents/Project_Overview.md

    - Continuously check the value of the laser reciever.
    - If the laser laser receiver detects the laser beam, it sends a POST request to the `laser-notif.js` cloud function and a POST request to the `laser-csv.py` cloud function.

-- `m5_dispenser.py` and `m5_dispenser.m5f`: These Python scripts and M5Stack flow files run on a second M5Stack device to detect movement, send requests to the Flask server, check if a dog was detected from the MQTT feed, run the servo motor, and send a request tothe Google Cloud function to write data.
+- `m5_dispenser.py` and `m5_dispenser.m5f`: These Python scripts and M5Stack flow files run on a second M5Stack device to detect movement, send requests to the Flask server, check if a dog was detected from the MQTT feed, run the servo motor, and send a request to the Google Cloud function to write data.
 They do the following:
    - Continuously check the state of the PIR motion detector, but only when the values of the Adafruit feeds (daily feeding limit and minimum dispensing interval) are respected.
    - If the PIR motion detector detects movement, the m5stack sends a POST request to the Flask server to trigger the webcam and then checks the `dog_detected` feed on Adafruit IO.
    - If a dog is detected by the `webcam.py` script, the `dog_detected` feed will update to `True`.
-The m5stack will then activate the servo motor to dispense food andwill  send a POST request to the `feeding-csv.py` cloud function to store the feeding times.
+The m5stack will then activate the servo motor to dispense food and will  send a POST request to the `feeding-csv.py` cloud function to store the feeding times.

 - `webcam.py`: This Python script runs on a local server (e.g., a laptop) and does the following:
    - Captures an image from the webcam whenever it receives a POST request.